Acer distylum: Habitat and ecology

 Acer distylum can be found mostly in woodland or garden canopy.
 Acer distylum is a treelike shrub to 10 m tall under favorable conditions, otherwise a much smaller shrub, with yellow-gray branches that are rather densely branched.
 Charles Maries introduced it in 1879 to Great Britain for Veitch Nursery, although Siebold and Zuccarini made the description in 1845.
 It is rather rare in Great Britain, but good specimens can be found in several gardens and collections.

 Morphology

-Deciduous trees or large shrubs, small to medium height (5-10 m tall), yellow-gray branches that are rather densely branched.
-Leaves are undivided, deeply cordate, margins crenate, ovate, not lobed, 10-15 cm long and 5-8 cm wide, gray-green.
+Deciduous trees or large shrubs, small to medium height (5–10 m tall), yellow-gray branches that are rather densely branched.
+Leaves are undivided, deeply cordate, margins crenate, ovate, not lobed, 10–15 cm long and 5–8 cm wide, gray-green.
 Undersides pale green, shining and glabrous, pinkish gray when young.
 The fall color is yellow.
 Flowers are sepals hairy; discs lobed; stamens inserted between the lobes.

 Flowers and fruit

-Acer distylum has pale green inflorescences that are 7-10cm long, and flower in May to June, fruits 3-3.5cm.
+Acer distylum has pale green inflorescences that are 7–10 cm long, and flower in May to June, fruits 3–3.5 cm.
 The flowers are monoecious.
 The flowers' sepals are hairy, discs lobed, and stamens inserted between the lobes.
 Yellow on very erect spikes, small, nodding from the erect pedicels.
-Fruits are borned on conspicuous erect racemes; nutlets with rounded wings about 3 cm long.
+Fruits are born on conspicuous erect racemes; nutlets with rounded wings about 3 cm long.